 1899 finds a father imploring Sigmund Freud to treat his daughter after discovering her intention to end her life.
 When Dora first comes to Freud she suffers from a loss of voice, a debilitating cough and a limp.
 Dream analysis is the key to unlocking the causes of Dora's condition, and as Freud's treatment continues, secrets, seduction and betrayal are uncovered.

 Directed by Elizabeth Allard

 Deborah Levy's dramatisation of "The Wolfman: A History of Infantile Neurosis" can be heard at the same time next week.
 Deborah Levy writes fiction, plays and poetry.
 Her work has been staged by the Royal Shakespeare Company, and she is the author of several novels.
-Her latest is the acclaimed "Swimming Home" which is soon to be a Book at Bedtime and is on the longlist for this year's Man Booker Prize.
+Her latest is the acclaimed "Swimming Home" which was broadcast as a Book at Bedtime and is on the longlist for this year's Man Booker Prize.

 |Madame Petrova||Tracy Wiles|